LouXonline/louxonline.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-**Welcome to my website!** I am an engineering student in Lisbon, Portugal.
+Originally from the <a href="https://www.visitazores.com/en/the-azores">Azorian islands</a> in the middle of the Atlantic, I have embarked on a journey to learn more about engineering and its impact on society.
+This website allows me to share my experiences and ideas.
+You may access my [`Blog`](/blog/) to know more about my perspectives, my [`Curriculum`](/cv/) for information regarding my professional journey, as well as [`Projects`](/projects/) and [`Publications`](/publications/) for more details.

 To know more about why I started this project, read [`Why this website?`](/blog/2024/first-post/).

-For guidance on how to navigate in the website, you may check [`Website navigation`](/blog/notfound/).

-And if you would like to get in touch with me, feel free to use any of the socials available in the top left corner or at the bottom of the page.
+For further guidance on how to navigate in the website, you may check [`Website navigation`](/blog/notfound/).
+And if you would like to get in touch with me, feel free to use any of the socials available at the <a href="#bottom">bottom of the page</a>.